prashantsengar/ArrangePy/README.md

 - Easy mode: Organzises files in the current directory
 - Hard mode: Organizes files in the current directory and its subdirectories
+- Pc Health and Info: Returns the Health and info of the pc

 ## What's next